Jo Guest: Glamour career

 Born and raised in Chesterfield, north east Derbyshire, England, she grew up on Poplar Drive in Glapwell.
-She attended the former Heath School (open from 1963-91) on Main Street in Heath, Derbyshire, then studied Hotel Management at Chesterfield College.
+She attended the former Heath School (open from 1963 to 1991) on Main Street in Heath, Derbyshire, then studied Hotel Management at Chesterfield College.

 Guest started in modelling after she saw an advertisement while on a catering course at her local college.
 She appeared as a Page 3 girl in The Sun and has appeared in the magazines Loaded and FHM.
 Her Loaded cover shot was projected onto the Houses of Parliament in May 1998.
 Guest appeared in the Playboy video Shagalicious British Babes.

 Guest appeared in a wide range of British "top shelf" magazines, including, Escort, Mayfair, Men Only, Men's World, Razzle and Whitehouse.
 From 2000 she was a television host for the Men and Motors cable/satellite channel in the UK, operated by Granada Television.

 Guest appeared in an interactive erotic magazine for PC called Interactive Girls.
 She starred in an erotic PC game called Jo Guest in the Milk Round, released by Interactive Girls Club in 1994.